nyu-mll/crowdsourcing-protocol-comparison/README.md

   + Refer to `interface/README.md` for running the application.
 - `interface_screenshots` contains images showing the user interfaces for the tutorial, writing, and validation tasks used for all four protocols.

+## License

+The collected data is released under the Open ANC's license.

 ## Citation

 ```